sdclibbery/tradr/README.md

  * Update status on retrieving orders from gdax
  * Can read back info on filled orders, augmenting with profit info
 * Save account info to DB whenever its accessed
+* Trading pages
+ x Route for page with product
+ x List account info into iframe x List orders into an iframe x Better default values on ETH page x Trading options x Buy sell above/below for when price is fluctuating x Buy then sell button for price rise.
+Runs a Bot.
+Tries to buy at up to the specified sell price, then places sell order.
+     Has good tracking reason etc. Launch from button on trade product page
+ * Candle granularities
+  x Zoom in and allow swiping left/right if possible
+  * Fetch and process candles client-side
+  * Buttons to switch granularities
+ * Tradr: order tracking in sqlite
+ * order page will need pagination/sorting/filtering
+ * Show price and candles on a log plot x Basic drawing x Make sure its not waiting for the iframes before rendering!
+  * refactor and clean
+  * plot proper x axis using time (dont assume it from the index) - also think we're losing the most recent candle at the moment!!
+  * log plot
+  * plot scale lines etc
+ * Price and candles auto update
+ * EMAs
+ * Show live depth chart
+* Mechanism for rationalising old orders
+ * Eg find old orders that can cancel with each other given their 'createdAt' prices?
+ * Show TA indicators: RSI, NVT
+ * Can clear logs
+ * Bot log pages live update
+ * Can set arguments when starting a bot
+  !
+Fix forms...
+ * Page that lists running bots with status and progress
+ * Handle missing log files more gracefully
 * Hack up a moving average bots x Basic tracking of averages from candles x Set average counts from options and reduce logging